Kotlin 2.0 — 2.3 · Android + iOS

 Rebound Monitor tab

-Without per-composable budgets, you can't tell healthy animation-driven recomposition from pathological state thrashing.
-Here's what Rebound found in a real production app:
+Without per-composable budgets, you cannot tell healthy animation-driven recomposition from pathological state thrashing.
+This table shows the kind of signal Rebound surfaces.

 Composable Rate Budget Skip% Status